-Inheritance tax threshold The limit above which inheritance tax may be payable on an estate; the threshold is £325,000.
+Inheritance tax threshold The limit above which inheritance tax may be payable on an estate; the current threshold is £325,000.

 Intestacy When someone dies without having a valid will.
 The deceased person is then intestate and the estate must be distributed according to set rules of intestacy.

 Joint tenants How spouses or civil partners commonly own property.
 When one dies, the other automatically inherits the whole property.
 Neither of you can leave your home (or a share in it) to anyone else in your will.